charninja1/Charlie-Peroulas/README.md

 # Hi, I'm Charlie Peroulas

-I'm a Computer Science major with a Finance minor at Miami University.
+I'm a Computer Science major with a minor in Finance and a minor in Aritificial Intelligence and Machine Learning at Miami University.
 I’m currently focused on developing technical skills across software engineering, data analysis, web apps, and machine learning.

 ---